 Computer and cellphone screens are often bedtime partners.
 However, exposure to the blue light emitted by electronics is associated with diminishing levels of melatonin -- leading to diminished healthy sleep.
 Whatever the cause, circadian rhythm sleep disorders are when your body clock gets out of sync with your life resulting in poor sleep and daytime tiredness.
 If you cannot fall asleep within two hours of lying down, you may have Delayed Sleep Phase Disorder (DSPD).
 Advanced Sleep Disorder (ASD) is the opposite of the former.
-This is when you wake up between 2-5am, with the subsequent inability to fall asleep again.
+This is when you wake up between 2am-5am, with the subsequent inability to fall asleep again.
 Jet-lag is a common cause of disrupted sleep patterns.
 Shift work will affect sleep and requires the body to adapt to a new rhythm.
 Working in conjunction with your physician, hypnotherapists can help relieve dysfunctions in sleep.

-If you have any of following problems, hypnotherapy can work for you: *Problems falling asleep at night *Waking up periodically during the night *Awakening too early in the morning *After a night's sleep, a feeling of still being tired *Continued tiredness throughout the daytime *Inordinate anxiety or irritability *Problems with focus, remembering tasks or pay attention *Tension headaches *Stomach/gastronomical tract discomfort *Persistent worrying about sleep *Inability to wake up when needed *Disruptive snoring, *Breathing irregularities *Brain fog
+If you have any of following problems, hypnotherapy can work for you: *Problems falling asleep at night *Waking up periodically during the night *Awakening too early in the morning *After a night's sleep, a feeling of still being tired *Continued tiredness throughout the daytime *Inordinate anxiety or irritability *Problems with focus, remembering tasks or pay attention *Tension headaches *Stomach/gastronomical tract discomfort *Persistent worrying about sleep *Inability to wake up when needed *Disruptive snoring *Breathing irregularities *Brain fog *Sleep apnea